 Table 6-23 (Cont.)
-Query Wizard Expression Builder Attributes ---
+Query Wizard Expression Builder Attributes

-Attribute Description Functions Select a function category from the Functions pull-down menu to list the functions it provides in the Functions list.
+Attribute Description Variables Select a source from the Variables pull-down menu to list the properties it provides in the Properties list.
+Double-click a property to select it and add it to the Expression Builder at the current insertion point.
+Functions Select a function category from the Functions pull-down menu to list the functions it provides in the Functions list.
 Select a function to see its syntax in the Function Description field.
 Double-click a function to select it and add it to the Expression Builder at the current insertion point.
 Operands Double-click an operand to select it and add it to the Expression Builder at the current insertion point.
 Function Description Read-only field that shows the syntax for the currently selected function.